 Statkraft offers clean and sustainable energy solutions and in this manner supports a global transition to a low-carbon economy.
-Climate change and global warming are among the greatest challenges of our day, and the UN climate panel's most recent report from 2013 confirm that the global climate changes are anthropogenic.
-The IPCC has previously pointed out that increased use of renewable energy may be the single most important measure against climate change
+Climate change and global warming are among the greatest challenges of our day, and the UN Climate Panel's fifth Assessment Report issued in 2013-2014 confirm that the global climate changes are anthropogenic.
+The IPCC has previously pointed out that increased use of renewable energy may be the single most important measure against climate change.

 Statkraft’s Climate Advisory Panel

 Statkraft's activities have a very long perspective and climate change will influence both operations and business opportunities significantly, e.g. through influencing energy sources (precipitation, run-off and wind) and through changes in the political framework.